-Amber Heard Ready To Make Elon Musk Her Husband?Apparently Not, Sources Say No Plans For Marriage
+Amber Heard Ready To Make Elon Musk Her Husband?
+Apparently Not, Sources Say No Plans For Marriage

 After being out of the headlines for a brief period following her messy divorce from actor Johnny Depp, Amber Heard is now the subject of rumors for her supposed relationship with billionaire Elon Musk and is said to be so serious that the two are considering marriage.

-The details of the relationship between the two has been brought forth by Heard’s own father, David, who spoke exclusively with Grazia magazine, stating that his daughter is “keen” to settle with the inventor and businessman.
+The details of the relationship between the two have been brought forth by Heard’s own father, David, who spoke exclusively with Grazia magazine, stating that his daughter is “keen” to settle with the inventor and businessman.
 The Independent relays the words of Heard’s father.

 “Amber and Elon are both very serious about each other.
 She would love to get married.
 One of the things they want to do is settle down and have a family.
 They are making plans for that.”